EnquistLab/Tutorials/Moving_files_linux_servers.md

 <a name="introduction"></a>
 ## Introduction

 This gives a quick overview of some lightweight and reliable command-line tools you can used to transfer files to the BIEN servers.
-If you have passwordless authentication set up on the BIEN server, you can run these passwords without having to enter a password, which makes them ideal for automated use in scripts.
-The BIEN server administrators can help you set up passwordless authentication.
+If you have passwordless authentication set up on the BIEN server, you can run these commands without having to enter a password, which makes them ideal for automated use in scripts.
+The BIEN server administrators (current Brad Boyle and Nick Outin) can help you set up passwordless authentication.

 <a name="linux"></a>
 ## From Linux/Mac